 GAME-2349 Artificial Intelligence Programming II (2-4-3) Advanced topics in artificial intelligence programming as applied to game and simulation programming.
-Includes application of the principles of inductive learning, concept formation, decision tree learning, and neural networks.
-Prerequisites: GAME-2303
+Includes application of the

 GAME-2359 Game and Simulation Group Project (2-4-3) Creation of a game and/or simulation project utilizing a team approach.
 Includes the integration of design, art, audio, programming, and quality assurance.
 Prerequisites: GAME-1359, GAME-1353, and GAME-2303 or GAME-2336, GAME-2332, GAME-1304, and GAME-2309